stx-advox/land/_posts/2022-09-17-clan-selection.md

 AdvoxDAO Clan Representatives Selection

 - **Issue Description:**
-We will give time in a community session in the week of 9/19-9/23 for selection of six clan representatives.
+We gave time in a community session in the week of 9/19-9/23 for selection of six clan representatives.
 This selection will then be confirmed via our consensus flows in #active-issues and #formal-issues in following days.
 We need our reps first, this will ensure the issue consensus completes.

 - **Artifacts & References:**
 [AdvoxDAO Reps Issue working doc](https://paper.dropbox.com/doc/Reps-Selection-Issue--BpXcfhc11N~nIdzvIj7Z1pPBAQ-OaruTyFFf90TsPeZDvv13)